 About this release

-- In September 2020, the average number of beds occupied per day due to delayed discharges was 1,099.
-This is an increase of 5% compared to August 2020 when the daily average was 1,043, but lower than the monthly average prior to COVID-19 measures being put in place.
+- In September 2021, the average number of beds occupied per day due to delayed discharges was 1,615 which is becoming consistent with pre-pandemic figures.
+This is an increase of 8% compared to August 2021 when the daily average was 1,489.

-- Of those delayed at the September 2020 census point, 862 were delayed more than three days with health and social care reasons accounting for 544 delays (63%), complex needs accounting for 285 delays (33%) and patient and family-related reasons for 33 delays (4%).
+- Of those delayed at the September 2021 census point, 1,340 people were delayed more than three days, with health and social care reasons accounting for 936 delays (70%), complex needs accounting for 365 delays (27%) and patient and family-related reasons for 39 delays (3%).

 Timely discharge from hospital is an important indicator of quality and is a marker for person-centred, effective, integrated and harm-free care.
 A delayed discharge occurs when a hospital patient who is clinically ready for discharge from inpatient hospital care continues to occupy a hospital bed beyond the date they are ready for discharge.